algorys/sysadmin/tutoriel/en/_posts/2017-05-04-alignak-install.md

 ## Other configurations

-We have already see what is inside _daemons_ and _modules_ folder.
-But if you've installed other alignak components, like _notifications_, you'll find them in `packs` folder.
+We have already seen what is inside _daemons_ and _modules_ folder.
+But if you've installed other alignak components, like _notifications_, you will find them in the `packs` folder.

 For the _alignak-notifications_ case, you'll have the following: